Kaggle/kaggle-api/README.md

-                        (use "kaggle datasets files -d <dataset>" to show options) -p PATH, --path PATH  Folder where file(s) will be downloaded, defaults to current working directory -w, --wp              Download files to current working path -o, --force           Skip check whether local version of file is up to date, force file download -q, --quiet           Suppress printing information about the upload/download progress
+                        (use "kaggle datasets files -d <dataset>" to show options) -p PATH, --path PATH  Folder where file(s) will be downloaded, defaults to current working directory -w, --wp              Download files to current working path --unzip               Unzip the downloaded file.
+Will delete the zip file when completed.
+  -o, --force           Skip check whether local version of file is up to date, force file download -q, --quiet           Suppress printing information about the upload/download progress
 ```